pffmachado/TclHdl/README.md

 We could think in the case to ship with this library TclOO but that isn't foreseen for the time being, perhaps in the future!

+## CMake Module
+The first draft of a CMake module is also provided.
+CMake is an excellent tool for setting up build infrastructure.
+On that regard the UseHdl.cmake module intend to generate the TclHdl project structure.

 ## Status
 The project is under development and there is no release available.
 It is already possible to use for Quartus II, Vivado and ISE.